What Causes Specific Phobias?

 Cognitive behavioral therapy

-: Treatment for specific phobias involves a type of cognitive behavioral therapy, either desensitization or exposure, in which patients are gradually exposed to what frightens them until their fear begins to fade.
+: Psychotherapy is the cornerstone of treatment for specific phobias.
+Treatment usually involves a type of cognitive behavioral therapy, called systematic desensitization or exposure therapy , in which patients are gradually exposed to what frightens them until their fear begins to fade.

 Relaxation techniques, such as deep breathing, may also help reduce anxiety symptoms.